omer-priel/networking-final/README.md

 |------------------|-------------|-----------------------|------------|------------|
 | 1 Byte           | 4 Bytes     | (Name Length) * Bytes | 8 Bytes    | 8 Bytes    |

-### DHCP Server
+## DHCP Server

 Config: \
-Get from port 67 and reply to port 68 \
+Recive from port 67 and reply on port 68 \

-Storage: \
+dhcp.json fields: \

-* Subnet Mask - The local subnet mask
+* server_address - DHCP server IP Address
+* network_interface - DHCP listening network interface
+* lease_time - DHCP IP Address Lease Time in seconds
+* renewal_time - DHCP Renewal Rime Time in seconds
+* rebinding_time - DHCP Rebinding Time Time in seconds
-* Getway - The IP of the gateway
+* router -  The IP of the router / gateway
+* subnet_mask - The subnet mask
-* DNS - IP to a DNS Server
+* dns - IP of a DNS Server or null, this field is optional

-* IP Scopes
-* Taken IP's
+* broadcast_address - IP for broadcasting or null, this field is optional
+* pool_range - Range for the last part of the IP that the DHCP server returns
+* ip_address_leases - All the leases that the server gives

+## DNS Server

+TODO

 ## Links